Johanna Jantzen

 Society Service

-2019-present ASPT Collections Committee – Student Representative
+2019-2020 ASPT Collections Committee – Student Representative

 2019-2020 Member of organizing committee for SSB2020